Matt Boesenberg: Television and film

 Boesenberg has appeared in many Australian dramas including Rush, City Homicide, The Strip, Blackjack, Stingers, All Saints and Home and Away.
 He is well known for his roles in Satisfaction (as Dougie), and in Carla Cametti PD where he was the hired hit man Sean Hamley.

 Boesenberg has also had a number of roles in American productions.
 They include Knowing (with Nicolas Cage), The Pacific (with James Badge Dale) and Invincible (with Billy Zane).

-Boesenberg is best known for his work in the Australian television mini-series Underbelly: Razor, in which he portrayed notorious psychopath and standover man John "Snowy" Cutmore.
+Boesenberg is best known for his work in the Australian television miniseries Underbelly: Razor, in which he portrayed notorious psychopath and standover man John "Snowy" Cutmore.
 The series was screened on Australian television in August 2011.
 The premiere episode made Razor the highest rating drama in Australian history, surpassing the record set by Underbelly: A Tale of Two Cities.
 Boesenberg's performance was critically acclaimed as "spot on".

 In the September 2011 edition of FHM Australia, Matt appeared as the joker from The Dark Knight in a fashion shoot with a difference - cast members of Underbelly: Razor were asked to channel their inner screen killer.

 In 2013, Boesenberg appeared in the sixth series of Underbelly—Underbelly: Squizzy, where he starred in his reprisal of character "Snowy" Cutmore.
 Historically, "Snowy" Cutmore was the nemesis of Melbourne gangster Squizzy Taylor and this installment to the Underbelly franchise, set in Australia between 1915 and 1927, tells the story of Squizzy Taylor's relentless quest for power, which ultimately made him the first superstar gangster of the 20th century.

 Boesenberg was cast in Busman's Holiday in 2017.
 Directed by Austin Smithard, the film starred Jamie McShane and was filmed in 9 countries to be released in 2020 on Amazon Prime and Apple TV in the United States.